 - Promote your launch.
 Don’t be afraid to post more than once about the launch.
 Hint that you have big news before revealing that a rebranding launch is coming up.

 - Don’t forget your old brand.
 This might sound a bit weird, but if you dump your old brand on your launch date, people will be confused.
-On your website, you may want to include a pop up saying “We’ve rebranded!
+On your website, you may want to include a pop-up saying, “We’ve rebranded!
 Even though we are now called XYZ, we are the same company as ABC”.

 Thinking about rebranding?
 Reach out to us to decide if it’s the right call.
-If so, we can help you perfectly execute your relaunch.
+If so, we can help you flawlessly execute your relaunch.
 Just click the button below to sign up for a 30-minute complimentary digital strategy session.